 Step 1: Using Segmentation and Journeys

-Regardless of whether the user added the item on the web or mobile app, you can reach them via mobile for better chances of opens, assuming that people use their mobile phones more. (you can use Raman’s preferred channels to take out the guesswork)
+Regardless of whether the user added the item on the web or mobile app, you can reach them via mobile for better chances of opens, assuming that people use their mobile phones more. (you can use behavioral analytics or Netocre’s co-marketer to remove the guesswork).

 Learn how IGP used push notifications to uplift their campaign click rates and showcase their catalog.